PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 ## Quick Start

-If you are using the ZC706 and so are happy to use the pre-built kernel, you can simply do the following.
+Before using the script you must tell the tools which target FPGA board you are using by setting the `$TARGET` environment variable.
+The full list of supported boards is in `boardsupport.sh` but examples are `zc706`, `zybo`, and `zedboard`.

+	export TARGET=zc706

 First, copy the included pre-built kernel and boot images to be used on the board: